Generalisations of multiple zeta values to rooted forests: Applications to conical zeta values

 whenever the series converge.

-We also write $\zeta$ the map which to a cone $(C,\vec s)$ associate the CZVs $\zeta(C,\vec s)$ when it exists. \end{itemize} \end{defn} \begin{rk} Notice that any unimodular cone is positive with respect to the canonical basis.
-This justifies that we will not require our cones to be positive since they will be unimodular. \end{rk} There are many important open questions concerning CZVs.
-An important one is the rational relations between CZVs.
-It was shown in \cite{GPZ13} that they obey a family of relations given by double subdivisions of cones which conjecturally generate all rational relations between by CZVs.
+We also denote by $\zeta$ the map which to a cone $(C,\vec s)$ associates the CZV $\zeta(C,\vec s)$ when it exists. \end{itemize} \end{defn} \begin{rk} Notice that any unimodular cone is strictly positive with respect to the canonical basis.
+This justifies that we will not require our cones to be strictly positive since they will be unimodular. \end{rk} There are many important open questions concerning CZVs.
+An important one is the existence of linear relations with rational coefficients between CZVs.
+It was shown in \cite{GPZ13} that they obey a family of relations given by double subdivisions of cones which conjecturally generate all linear relations with rational coefficients between by CZVs.
 Another question is the number-theoretic content of CZVs.
 It was shown in \cite{Te04} that CZVs are evaluation of polylogarithms at $N$-th roots of unity.
 A conjecture by Dupont, refined by Panzer (and written in \cite{Ze17}, Conjecture 2\footnote{therefore, I suggest to call this conjecture the Dupont-Panzer-Zerbini conjecture, or DPB for short.}) states that for a cone $C$, $N$ is the least common multiplier of the minors of $A_C$.
 In this paper, we answer this second question in the case of tree-like cones.